mse150s20/p2-kinetics/README.md

 # software requirements
-This code requires access to a commandline terminal and access to a program such as git to track and collaborate with other researchers on this topic
+This code requires access to a commandline terminal and to have a github account to access the p2-kinetics repository and to be able totrack and collaborate with other researchers on this topic.

 # how to get this code
 The run the code on your computer, pull the p2-kinetics repository from github class master to your terminal, or fork the repository and pull the code from your own personal repository.